 The Lady of Our Rocks Church is free to enter, but it does get crowded in the high season so there may be a wait to enter.

-In addition to the church, visitors can pay a small fee to enter the Lady of Our Rocks Museum, which features a small collection of paintings, model ships and stamps.
-There is also a gift shop on the Perast island for visitors who want to pick up a souvenir (or ice cream!).
+In addition to the church, visitors can pay a fee to enter the Lady of Our Rocks Museum, which features a small collection of paintings, model ships and stamps.

-How To Get To Our Lady of the Rocks: Bout Tour
+How To Get to Our Lady of the Rocks

-Note: Many Perast boat tours from Kotor, Herceg Novi and Dubrovnik include a visit to the island.
-We talk more about boat tours to Perast at the end of the article.
+Many Perast boat tours from Kotor, Herceg Novi and Dubrovnik include a visit to the island.
+We talk more about excursions to Perast at the end of the article.

 #2 Tour Perast Churches, Palaces and Museums